Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 where $R^p(M_n^{Y^n})$ is the covolume of the lattice $H^p(M_n;V_\ZZ)_\free$ in the space of harmonic forms satisfying absolute conditions on the boundary of $M_n^{Y^n}$.
 The second thing to be done is to relate these to terms defined on the manifolds $M_n$, using the description of $H^*(M_n;V_\CC)$ by non-cuspidal automorphic forms (namely, harmonic Eisenstein series).
 We then get a limit

-(see \eqref{defRtors} for the precise definition of $\tau$) and it remains to show that all terms in $\tau(M_n;V)$ disappear in the limit except for $|H^2(M_n;V_\ZZ)_\tors$.
-This is done using elementary manipulations with the long exact sequence for the Borel-Serre compactification $\ovl M_n$ and its boundary, and estimates for the integrality of Eisenstein cohomology classes.
+(see \eqref{defRtors} for the precise definition of $\tau$) and it remains to show that the terms $|H^1(M_n;V_\ZZ)_\tors|$ and $R^2(M_n^{Y^n})$ disappear in the limit and that $\liminf R^1(M_n^{Y^n}) \ge 0$.
+The proofs of these claims use elementary manipulations with the long exact sequence for the Borel-Serre compactification $\ovl M_n$ and its boundary and lemmas on the boundary cohomology.

+This is also where our proof encounters an obstruction to proving the full conjecture, as for the term $R^1(M_n^{Y^n})$ we are not able to get that its limit inferior is positive.
+For this we would need statements on the integrality of Eisenstein classes which we were not able to establish.
+We can still isolate a number-theoretical statement which would ensure this as stated in the following proposition.

+\begin{propstar} Let $F$ be a quadratic field.
+For $\chi$ a Hecke character with conductor $\fri_\chi$ we denote by $L(\chi, \cdot)$ the associated L-function and by $L^{\mathrm{alg}}(\chi, \cdot)$ the normalisation which takes algebraic values at half-integers (see \cite[?]{CV}).
+Assume that there exists $m$ such that